'Fix it!' Gun violence plea to Trump from students, parents

 Trump promised to be "very strong on background checks."
 And he suggested he supported allowing some teachers and other school employees to carry concealed weapons to be ready for intruders.
 But largely he listened, holding handwritten notes bearing his message to the families.
 "I hear you" was written in black marker.

-Father of Parkland shooting victim in listening session with President Trump: 'Never, ever will I see my kid.
-I want it to sink in.
-It's eternity.
-My beautiful daughter, I'm never going to see again.
-It's simple.' pic.twitter.com/j1qddNnXLa— NBC News (@NBCNews) February 21, 2018

-The president had invited the teen survivors of school violence and parents of murdered children in a show of his resolve against gun violence in the wake of last week's shootings at Marjory Stoneman Douglas High School in Parkland, Fla., and in past years at Newtown, Conn., and Littleton, Colo.
+The president had invited the teen survivors of school violence and parents of murdered children in a show of his resolve against gun violence in the wake of last week's shootings at Marjory Stoneman Douglas High School in Parkland, Florida, and in past years at schools in Connecticut and Colorado.
 The latest episode has prompted a renewed and growing call for stronger gun control.

 Trump invited his guests to suggest solutions and solicited feedback.
 He did not fully endorse any specific policy solution, but pledged to take action and expressed interest in widely differing approaches.